Seppxku/HTMLBasics/README.md

 # HTML Basics
-This repo contains a simple form and a table to level up my skils in HTML.
+This repo contains a simple form and a table to level up my skills in HTML.